 For example, suppose 10 people each have Rs 100 to spend.
-The shopkeepers who has only enough 100 kg flour , can buy 10-10 kg flour from him.
+The shopkeepers who have only enough 100 kg flour, can buy 10-10 kg flour from him.

-But now if every person comes to more 100-100 rupees and wants to buy flour with his all money but the shopkeeper has certain quantity of flour, then what will happen that the shopkeeper will increase the price of flour.
-And as many people were buying in the first 100 rupees .
-They will now be forced to buy for 200 rupees .
+But now if every person comes to more 100-100 rupees and wants to buy flour with his all money but the shopkeeper has a certain quantity of flour, then what will happen that the shopkeeper will increase the price of flour.
+And as many people were buying in the first 100 rupees.
+They will now be forced to buy for 200 rupees.
 Therefore, this increase in price is also called inflation.

 Inflation can occur due to many reasons, some of the main reasons are as follows -

-Increase in public expenditure - Due to increase in public expenditure, the amount of money with the public increases and demand for spending money becomes more.
+Increase in public expenditure - Due to an increase in public expenditure, the amount of money with the public increases, and the demand for spending money becomes more.
 The value of the currency falls as demand increases and production relaxes.

 Indirect Taxes - Indirect taxes levied by the government increase the cost price which is a factor in the increase in the value of goods.

-Increase in salary - Increase in salary of employees but not increase in total production in the same proportion is also a factor of inflation.
+Increase in Salary - Increase in the salary of employees but not an increase in total production in the same proportion is also a factor of inflation.